WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Database normalization is the process of organizing data in a relational database to improve data integrity and reduce redundancy.
 Normalization ensures that data is organized in a way that makes sense for the data model and attributes, and that the database functions efficiently.

-MySQL `apache_logs` schema has 47 tables, 779 columns, 125 indexes, 56 views, 7 stored procedures and 42 functions to process Apache Access log in 4 formats
+MySQL `apache_logs` Schema has 47 Tables, 779 Columns, 125 Indexes, 56 Views, 7 Stored Procedures and 42 Functions to process Apache Access log in 4 formats
 & Apache Error log in 2 formats.
 Database normalization at work!
 ## MySQL Access Log View by URI
 MySQL View - apache_logs.access_requri_list - data from LogFormat: combined & csv2mysql